Doors will

 Installation view Duet Freya Gabie

-Freya Gabie in conversation with the artist Denise de Cordova.
+present Freya Gabie in conversation with the artist Denise

-Together they will explore the ideas, stories, people and places
+de Cordova.
+Together they will explore the ideas, stories,

 This will be the last chance to view the exhibition.